 - Minimising light and noise pollution on the site.
-In particular minimising the hours the construction site is lit. - Bat Roosting opportunities can be created by integrating bat bricks into the new properties.
-These should be in unlit areas away from windows.
-It is recommended that ten be installed, spread over ten houses. - Nesting bird potential can be enhanced with the inclusion of integrated bird bricks within new buildings on the Site.
-A variety of bird bricks should be used to encourage different species.
-As birds are territorial only one should be placed on an elevation.
-It is recommended that at least ten bird nesting bricks are included. - Any landscaping should include a variety of native trees to encourage and support native fauna. - The Site could be improved for reptiles by providing areas of hibernacula in the form of log piles. - Bee bricks can easily be integrated into buildings and used in place of a standard brick or block in construction to create habitat for solitary bees.
-It is recommended that at least ten Bee Bricks should be placed in a warm sunny spot on a south-facing wall at a minimum height of 1m, with no vegetation obstructing the holes.
+In particular minimising the hours the construction site is lit. - Bat Roosting opportunities can be created by adding bat boxes to trees on the Site. - Nesting bird potential can be enhanced with the inclusion of bird boxes on remaining trees on Site. - Any landscaping should include a variety of native trees to encourage and support native fauna. - The Site could be improved for reptiles by providing areas of hibernacula in the form of log piles. - Insect houses can be included in the Site.
 It is highly recommended that bee-friendly plants should be located nearby so that the bees using the bricks have food, otherwise it is unlikely that the brick will be used.
 Lavender, honeysuckle and buddleia are all pollinator-friendly plants.